clblamires/ninesjournal/_posts/2020-05-17-festivities.md

 Suffice it to say this: wherever Actaeon goes, I’ll follow him.
 I don’t know everything about him, or even what he looks like.
 But... he seems far wiser than I first thought about him.
 Maybe...

 Okay, so the Dragonshrine.
 This is bad.
-Asop, the caretaker of the shrine, explained that the Horn of Selesnya was stolen.
+Aesop, the caretaker of the shrine, explained that the Horn of Selesnya was stolen.
 Earlier today, actually, during the storm!
 We all could not doubt it: Amalj’aa was furious with us for saving Anora’s life.
 He meant to hinder us as much as he could.
 His servants probably snuck in and stole the Horn.

 Fortunately, Briar and Shadow were able to find the trail.
 The Horn was full of ceremonial wine and the thieves were spilling it as they fled.
 Clio recognized the tracks of the thieves as Goatlings, the servants of Khar’shan.
 She said they were a bad omen.
 Briar took the lead as she was able to follow the tracks without trouble.
 The tracks went through the back allies of Altea until they left through the southern gate and deep into the Wildwood.